 For those looking for shorter trips around four to five hours long, check out this tour list with options that combine sites depending on your interests.
 The trips are usually inclusive of round-trip transport, guide and lunch.

 Thean Hou Temple (Temple of the Goddess of Heaven)

 This six-tiered Chinese temple perched up in the green hillside of Robson Heights is dedicated to the goddess, Thean Hou (Goddess of Heaven) and Mazu (Goddess of the Sea).
-It was constructed in 1987 and opened two years later and continues to stand as a landmark in the city and one of the most popular Kuala Lumpur attractions.
+It was constructed in 1987, opened two years later, and continues to stand as a landmark in the city and one of the most popular Kuala Lumpur attractions.
 Culturally, it remains as one of the largest temples in Southeast Asia.